Are you considering adding video to your website or content marketing efforts?

 I would be remiss if I did not include a few more tips about audio and how to make editing simple!

 - Audio – Getting this right is just as important as your lighting.
 When you invest in a lavalier or a microphone, you will instantly upgrade the quality of your video.
-I’ve listened to podcasts and video where the audio was terrible and I clicked off because of that.
+I’ve listened to podcasts and videos where the audio was terrible and I clicked off because of that.
 So do consider investing in some audio equipment, it will pay off in the end!

 - Editing – I would be remiss if I did not mention Screenflow – I use this tool to edit all of my videos…I used to struggle and hate the editing of my videos.
 So much so that I would shoot them and put them up unedited…not my best move.
 Now I can drag in music screenshots, bumpers and have fun editing my videos!